kavina-systems/MTD/README.md

 4) Libre Office
 The spreadsheet must include the defined worksheet template.

-This is a standalone application for Windows (7,8,8.1,10 x32 and x64), no installation required.
+This is a standalone application for Windows (8,8.1,10 x32 and x64), no installation required.
+Windows 7 no longer works with KVAT

 The HMRC have made provision for a 'Soft Landing Period', during this period manual VAT returns can be carried out.
 KVAT allows manual data entry to the 9 boxes during this period (no spreadsheet required).